Shambhala Teachings

 Shambhala Training Level 5: Open Sky, Primordial Stroke

 Trusting further in basic goodness, the vast space of our being, is like being a monarch with a broken heart.
 In the simplicity of that vast space, one takes joy in basic goodness, along with great sadness related to experiencing the suffering and confusion of the setting sun world.
 Based on that, one renounces whatever separates one from one’s own heart, and anything that gets in the way of being available to others.
-Based on that heightened awareness, one could come to an ever deepening understanding of what is of benefit and what is of harm to the world and to oneself.
+Based on that awareness, one could come to an ever-deepening understanding of what is of benefit and what is of harm to the world and to oneself.

-Further study of the Shambhala teachings, beyond the first five "levels"
+Further study of the Shambhala teachings

 The term "Great Eastern Sun" refers to the power of basic goodness manifesting as vision and discipline.
 "Windhorse" (Tibetan: lungta) refers to the uplifted energy of basic goodness that can be roused in practice and through everyday life disciplines.
 "Rigden" principle and "cosmic mirror" refer to unconditional basic goodness as the magic and power of relating to primordial mind, mind before thought.